daru23/file-server/README.md

 # File-Server
-Handler of upload and download files
+Handler of upload and download files using hapi module